-Can this cycle of poverty, population growth, and environmental degradation be broken?
+Can this "poverty-population-environment cycle" of human misery and environmental destruction be broken?
 Many people still subscribe to the fallacy of enlightenment, or the idea that education will solve the problem.
 Education is very important, but often it is not enough; realistic solutions that remove the root causes of the problem must be found.
-Attempting to protect the environment by legal means, such as creating game reserves, often is not effective because desperate people will break laws.
+Attempting to protect the environment by legal means, such as creating game reserves, is often not effective either because desperate people will break laws.
 Decades of experience show that the economic causes of this cycle must be addressed.
 Eliminating poverty will not only reduce many causes of population growth, but it also will reduce environmental degradation.